Skip to content

 )

-return client.get_receiver()
+return self._receiver_client.get_receiver()

 ready(conn) async